kankaristo/atom-multi-cursor-plus/README.md

 ## Known issues

-Currently you cannot mark the first *and* last positions in the buffer.
-Pull request are welcome to fix this!
+Currently, marking the first *and* last positions in the buffer at the same time makes `multi-cursor-plus` behave erratically.
+Pull requests are welcome to fix this!

 Don't hesitate to report any issues you have!
 Before sending in a pull request, consider creating an issue for discussion. :)